Lombiq/.NET-Analyzers/Readme.md

 - [StyleCop.Analyzers](https://www.nuget.org/packages/StyleCop.Analyzers/)
 - [SonarAnalyzer.CSharp](https://www.nuget.org/packages/SonarAnalyzer.CSharp/)

+Furthermore, the project also include an *.editorconfig* file with additional configuration for compatible editors.

 ### How to add the analyzers to you project repository

 1. Add to *.gitmodules* file (we use the *tools* subfolder for the submodule's folder here but feel free to use something else):